bydavy/CarND-Vehicle-Detection/README.md

 The pipeline I came up with works relatively well on the project video, but they are a few things I could improve.

 I already mentioned that our dataset provides a lot of images that have been extracted from the same video stream and the same tracked vehicle.
 This means that our training set and test set are to some degree similar, another way to see it, our training set leaks into our test set which in turn means our classifier accuracy could be more robust than it's right now.
 Ideally, images that are too similar should be in only one of the two sets.

+Sliding windows search are performed with a fixed size window.
+It was enough to get through the project video but it can be problematic as cars in the far distance will appear smaller than cars close to the camera.
+One approach to fix this would be to search the horizon with a smaller window size and search near distance with a bigger window size.

 Another area to explore is the fact that we apply the pipeline to a video.
 This means we could smooth out the detected boxes and ignore more false positives by filtering out intermittent or sporadic detections.
 This can be done by blending the search result of x number of images or a specified amount of time.
 The challenge will be to find the right balance between not delaying to much the detection of new cars appearing and filtering out false positives.